-By 1870, 241 Beacon was the home of attorney Charles Henry Fiske and his wife, Cornelia Frothingham (Robbins) Fiske.
+On March 12, 1869, 241 Beacon was purchased from Henry Whitwell by Cornelia Frothingham (Robbins) Fiske, the wife of attorney Charles Henry Fiske.
 They had married in June of 1868 and lived briefly at 36 Commonwealth with his mother, Hannah Rogers (Bradford) Fiske, the widow of Augustus Henry Fiske, before making 241 Beacon their home.

 Julia Ward Howe was a noted author and poet, probably best known for writing the lyrics to The Battle Hymn of the Republic.
 She also was an active abolitionist and, following the Civil War, became a leader in the Woman’s Suffrage movement.
+At the time she moved to 241 Beacon, she was editor of the Woman’s Journal with offices at 5 Park.
 Her husband, a physician by training, had been the founding administrator of the Perkins Institute for the Blind and was also a leader in the abolitionist and public education movements.

-During the 1888-1889 winter season, she was joined there by her son and daughter-in-law, Henry Marion Howe and Fannie (Gay) Howe.
+During the 1888-1889 winter season, they were joined by Julia Ward Howe’s son and daughter-in-law, Henry Marion Howe and Fannie (Gay) Howe.
 He was a metallurgist and lecturer on metallurgy at MIT.
 They continued to live with Mrs. Howe in 1890, but had moved to 287 Marlborough by the 1890-1891 winter season.

-By the 1911-1912 winter season, it was the home of banker Thomas Motley, Jr., and his wife, Margaret (Fay) Motley.
+On May 29, 1911, 241 Beacon was acquired from Julia Ward Howe’s heirs by banker Thomas Motley, Jr. He and his wife, Margaret (Fay) Motley, made it their home.
 They previously had lived at 247 Beacon.
-Thomas Motley is shown as the owner of 241 Beacon on the 1912 and 1917 Bromley maps.
-They continued to live there in 1924, but had moved to Hyde Park by 1925.
+They continued to live at 241 Beacon in 1924, but had moved to Hyde Park by 1925.

 Barklie Henry had authored a novel, Deceit, in 1924 (the year of his graduation from Harvard) and was managing editor of the Youth’s Companion for the Atlantic Monthly.